On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction

 \subsection{Characteristic mixing time for VD SBI}

-Figure~\ref{fig: tm-vd} shows the time history of two mixing indicators under the dimensionless timescale by the canonical mixing time (\ref{eq: t_s}).
-In the previous research of SBI, \citet{jacobs1992shock} first introduced this mixing time in shock light bubble interaction, which is close to the case studied in the VD SBI with $Ma$=1.22.
-It was concluded that mixing happens between $0.10<t/t_m<0.25$ by setting $r=D$ and $t_m=r^2/(\Gamma^{2/3}\mathscr{D}^{1/3})$, only with a coefficient difference $(3\pi^2/16)^{1/3}\cdot2^{-4/3}\approx0.487$ comparing to (\ref{eq: t_s}).
+Figure~\ref{fig: tm-vd} shows the time history of two mixing indicators versus the dimensionless timescale by the canonical mixing time (\ref{eq: t_s}).
+In the previous research of SBI, \citet{jacobs1992shock} first introduced this mixing time in shock-light cylindrical bubble interaction, which is close to the case studied in the VD SBI with $Ma$=1.22.
+It was concluded that mixing happens between $0.10<t/t_m<0.25$ by setting $r=D$ and $t_m=r^2/(\Gamma^{2/3}\mathscr{D}^{1/3})$, only with a different coefficient $2^{-4/3}(3\upi^2/16)^{1/3} \approx0.487$ compared to (\ref{eq: t_s}).
 Thus, we convert the mixing sustaining time from \citet{jacobs1992shock} into $0.205<t/t_m<0.51$.
 Interestingly, the mixing time revealed by \citet{jacobs1992shock} coincides with the case in this work, as presented in figure~\ref{fig: tm-vd}(a).
 When $t/t_m>0.51$, the normalised maximum concentration $\overline{Y}$ begins to decrease.
 Moreover, a high mixing rate is found during the sustaining mixing period, as shown in figure~\ref{fig: tm-vd}(b).
-Further study on shock heavy bubble by \citet{tomkins2008experimental} showed similar results with mixing happens at $0.41<t/t_m<0.74$, although the overlap region is relatively weak.
+Further study on shock-heavy cylindrical bubble by \citet{tomkins2008experimental} showed similar results with mixing happening in $0.41<t/t_m<0.74$, although the overlap region is relatively weak.
 In short summary, (\ref{eq: t_s}) still largely overestimates the mixing time in VD SBI in general.

-It has been observed that SBV induced additional stretching occurs in VD SBI, comparing to PS SBI.
+It has been observed that SBV-induced additional stretching occurs in VD SBI, compared to PS SBI.
 The additional stretching is not considered in a single point vortex velocity distribution, as modelled in (\ref{eq: t_s}).
-In $\S$\ref{subsec: inertial velocity model}, we have built the SBV accelerated azimuthal velocity model $\widetilde{V}_{\theta}$ for VD SBI.
+In $\S$\ref{subsec: inertial velocity model}, we have built the SBV increased azimuthal velocity model $\widetilde{V}_{\theta}$ for VD SBI.
 Here, we combine this model with the advection-diffusion equation to quantify the effect of additional stretching on the mixing time.
-Starting from azimuthal velocity $\widetilde{V}_{\theta}$ of VD SBI, referring back to figure~\ref{fig: SBV_mech}, the shocked light bubble moves faster than the shocked ambient air with a velocity acceleration $\Delta U$.
-This SBV accelerated stretching leads to an intuitive model, a blob moving at the same speed toward a vortex, as shown in figure~\ref{fig: mix-mech}(c).
-Thus from (\ref{eq: vthe-2}), the azimuthal velocity can be expressed as:
+Starting from azimuthal velocity $\widetilde{V}_{\theta}$ of VD SBI, referring back to figure~\ref{fig: SBV_mech}, the shocked light bubble moves faster than the shocked ambient air with a velocity increase $\Delta U$.
+This SBV-accelerated stretching leads to an intuitive model, as shown in figure~\ref{fig: mix-mech}(c).
+Thus from (\ref{eq: vthe-VD}), the azimuthal velocity can be expressed as: